AriAlanPR/GameCoronaTec/README.md

 **Note:**
 *When you intend to generate random numbers in an app, seed the pseudo-random number generator just once, typically within main.lua.
 Doing so multiple times is redundant and unnecessary.*

+## Some properties

+we specify properties whilst coding:
+`isSensor = true`.
+This tells Corona that the object should be a sensor object.
+Essentially, sensor objects detect collisions with other physical objects but they do not produce a physical response.
+`radius = ?`.
+Used to add a circular physical body to the object we´re working on.

 ### References
 * [Corona Labs official Getting Started documentation](https://docs.coronalabs.com/guide/programming/)